xiaoxiaojuzi/self-hosted-runner/README.md

 The article [Github action with k8s self-hosted runner](https://medium.com/geekculture/github-actions-self-hosted-runner-on-kubernetes-55d077520a31) shows how to deploy [GitHub Actions self-hosted runners](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners) as a container in [Amazon EKS](https://aws.amazon.com/eks/).
 In above article, [actions-runner-controller (ARC)](https://github.com/actions-runner-controller/actions-runner-controller) operates self-hosted runners for GitHub Actions on EKS.

 Sometimes, we need to access AWS resources on GitHub Actions self-hosted runner.
 For example, after building a Docker image, we need to push the Docker image to AWS ECR.
 That requires the self-hosted runner which running on EKS has permissions to access the ECR.
 There are usually two ways to do it:
-- IAM User access keys
+- IAM User Access Keys
-- IAM Role assumption
+- IAM Roles for Service Accounts (IRSA)

-It's stronly recommended to use IAM role assumeption way with EKS, but before we looking into the best practice, let's dive into general practice first.
+It's stronly recommended to use IRSA, but before we looking into the best practice, let's dive into general practice first.

 ## General Practice: IAM User access keys
 Let's take an example, blow are a git action config sample include 4 steps to build and push image to AWS ECR.